Aileen McWilliam Scholarship

 Location of project: Anywhere in the world

-The Arkansas Native Plant Society is a non-profit organization dedicated to promoting the preservation, conservation, enjoyment and study of the native vegetation of Arkansas.
-The Society sponsors field trips and educational meetings across the state.
-Through fund-raising activities and donations, the Society also sponsors the following awards to undergraduate and graduate students who show exceptional interest in acquiring a botanical education or who wish to conduct research projects involving the native or naturalized flora of Arkansas.
+The Arkansas Native Plant Society (ANPS) is a non-profit organization dedicated to promoting the preservation, conservation, enjoyment, and study of the native vegetation of Arkansas.
+Through fund-raising activities and donations, ANPS sponsors the following awards to undergraduate and graduate students who show exceptional interest in acquiring a botanical education or who wish to conduct research projects involving the native or naturalized flora of Arkansas.

 You can learn more about this opportunity by visiting the funder's website.